TRIQS/cthyb/doc/space_partition.rst

 a state with no particles).
 All strings including such mappings are immediately zero and can be skipped altogether (the mappings are precomputed and stored at the very beginning of the simulation).

-This solver implements two partitioning strategies: partitioning with user-supplied quantum numbers and the automatic partitioning.
+The present solver implements two partitioning strategies: partitioning with user-supplied quantum numbers and the automatic partitioning.
 The latter strategy is more universal and is chosen by default.
 One can override the choice by setting the parameter ``use_quantum_numbers`` to ``True``.